Pharm-Nelson/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts number of directories
+scripts that counts number of directories